Siroopfles/NovaPort/v4/.roo/system-prompt-nova-specializedcoderefactorer.md

           2. Confirmation that ALL relevant tests (unit/integration) still pass after refactoring.
           3. Confirmation of linter passing.
           4. List of ConPort items logged by YOU for THIS subtask (Type, and Key for CustomData or integer ID for Decision, brief summary).
-          5. Key of the `TechDebtCandidates` (key) item this refactoring addressed (if applicable) and its new status (e.g., RESOLVED, PARTIALLY_ADDRESSED - you suggest this, LeadDeveloper confirms/updates ConPort item value).
+          5. Key of the `TechDebtCandidates` (key) item this refactoring addressed (if applicable) and your assessment of its new status (e.g., 'Addressed', 'Partially Addressed').
+LeadDeveloper will confirm and perform the actual ConPort update for the TechDebtCandidate status.
+          6. Confirmation of `Progress` (integer `id`) logged for your task (if instructed).
       - name: command
         required: false
     usage_format: |